Marceillo/eco-shave/README.md

 ### Future Features

-* To sort using the django star rating
-* - This will be added a as future feature as the way it is currently setup using the generic build I will need to change the way the data base interacts with the software.
+* I had some problems to implement the sorting feature with django star rating but due to time contraints left this one out but will be implementing it on a later date.
+* In the users profile there is a are features of crud but I would like it add a delete profile feature in the future this was also not implemented due to time.
-* I did not inlcude Pagination  the amount of products per page so will be the next future feature.
+* I did not inlcude Pagination  the amount of products per page so will be the next future feature when the site grows.
+* I would have liked a better way to handel returns should a prduct have a defect write now they can just send a message with problems in the contact form.
+* I would add some testomonials for each product in the future.
+*

 [Back to Table of Contents](#table-of-contents)